Benjababe/ntumoons/scrapers/README.md

 pip install -r requirements.txt
 ```

-### TypeSense Uploader
+### Typesense Uploader
-TypeSense is used to index searching for modules and staff.
+Typesense is used to index searching for modules and staff.
 It's hosted on a free [render](https://github.com/hmbrg/typesense-on-render) instance as of writing because free.

 A `.env` file is required containing the following environment variables.